Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Renewal of Accommodations

 At the start of every new academic year, the student will need to request reasonable accommodation(s) for that year by completing the Student Request for Accommodation form.
 These renewal requests are reviewed and handled by the Disability Services Coordinator.
-This gives each student the opportunity to inform KHSC-KansasCOM of any adjustments based on disability-related needs, program changes, and/or the need for modifications to previously granted accommodations.
+This gives each student the opportunity to inform KHSU-KansasCOM of any adjustments based on disability-related needs, program changes, and/or the need for modifications to previously granted accommodations.

 Communication of Reasonable Accommodation